 As Digiscoping becomes more popular then there are more accessories available such as adaptors to connect the camera to the scope.

 Another way to photograph birds at distance is to use a Digital SLR Camera with a long telephoto lens.
 These cameras are very versatile in that there are various lenses available for all sorts of photography and focal lengths.
-Focusing is accurate, there is no shutter lag, and you can take photographs hand-held or with a tripod and also photograph birds in flight.
-However these cameras and especially the lenses are very expensive and even the longest telephoto lenses are no match for the magnification of a scope.
+Focusing is accurate, image quality is excellent, there is no shutter lag, and you can take photographs hand-held or with a tripod and also photograph birds in flight.
+However these cameras and especially the lenses are very expensive and even the longest telephoto lenses are no match for the magnification of a Spotting Scope.

 Digital SLR Camera